Best interests of the Child

 The Court’s focus is on the best interests of the child or children.
 The legislation guides the Court on what it should consider when making a parenting order.

-The main considerations are:
+The main considerations of the court are:

 The need to protect the child is considered more important than benefit of a meaningful relationship with both parents.